Difference Between LCD And LED of Mobile Phone Display

 Here, we will not specifically introduce the technical principle of LCD and OLED.
 You just need to remember that LCD (Liquid Crystal Display) is achieved by the emitting light of Liquid Crystal, while the OLED (Organic Light – Emitting Diode) can emit light once it is electrified.

-So the main difference is that the LCD needs to use a backlit to illuminate the screen, while OLED can produce light by itself.
+So the main difference between LCD & LED is that the LCD needs to use a backlit to illuminate the screen, while OLED can produce light by itself.

-Compared with LCD display, OLED don’t need external light, so it can reduce the number of CCFL back-lit module, and also the TFT glass, C/F glass and a set of 0 Polaroid.
-Thanks to these features, the structure of OLED display is more simple, light, and power-saving.
+Compared with LCD display, OLED doesn’t need external light, so it can reduce the number of CCFL back-lit modules, and also the TFT glass, C/F glass, and a set of 0 Polaroid.
+Thanks to these features, the structure of the OLED display is more simple, light, and power-saving.

 Why the AMOLED has different display effect?